borassi/othello-sensei/README.md

 ### What do the numbers in a square mean, in Archive mode?

-- **Line 1**: the number of games in the archive that reached this position.
+- **Line 1**: the number of games in the archive that reached this position, after applying filters.

 - **Line 2**: the estimated evaluation (same as line 1 in Evaluate mode).

 - **Line 3**: the number of descendants visited (same as line 3 in Evaluate mode).

-NOTE: if the current position contains no game, we show the same values as in Evaluate mode.
+NOTE: if the current position contains no game, Sensei shows the same values as in Evaluate mode.